KodeWorker/Python-Design-Patterns/readme.md

 ## The Interpretor Pattern

-    (Language interpretor for specific domain.)
+    (Language interpretor for specific domain.
+Grammar or DSL)

     Define a grammatical representation for a language and an interpretor to interpret the grammar.